Biden to unveil new efforts to protect S. Korea from nukes

 Biden hailed the step as a “groundbreaking new chapter” in cooperation between the countries.
 Yoon followed up by visiting Tokyo later in March for talks with Kishida.
 It was the first summit between the two nations’ leaders since 2011.

-Biden plans to highlight during this week’s visit that Yoon’s “courage and determination in rapprochement with Japan” is crucial for peace and stability, according to aides.
+Sullivan said Biden also plans to highlight Yoon’s “determination and courage” in rapprochement with Japan during the visit.

 Ahead of the Yoon visit, the United States, South Korea and Japan conducted a joint missile defense exercise last week aimed at countering North Korea’s growing nuclear arsenal.